-Social - The majority of current visitors to the water meadows permissive paths and managed access fields) are exercising their dogs (casual observation - we can conduct observation visitor surveys to check this).
+Social - The majority of current visitors to the water meadows permissive paths and managed access fields) are exercising their dogs or families out for a walk in the country(casual observations).
 The existing cycle path that runs along the northern perimeter of the water meadows is heavily used by school children and also cyclists, joggers and people going for a walk.
 The northern meadows are frequented by school children from the secondary schools in Laverstock after school.

-The project also provides an opportunity for local residents to engage with nature by volunteering their time to undertake some of the practical tasks associated with maintaining and improving the water meadows.
+The work of the Trust also provides an opportunity for local residents to engage with nature by volunteering their time to undertake some of the practical tasks associated with maintaining and improving the water meadows.
 Young people are given the opportunity to learn new skills, gain confidence and to develop team working and leadership skills.